katungi/React-cli-section/readme.md

 ## Finishing Up

-We just built our first complex CLI using React and here are Some things to note:
+We just built our first complex CLI using React and here are some things to note:

 Ink comes with more elements that allow you to have more control over the user interface of the CLI.